Hans Wollschläger: Biography

-He wrote several books of fiction and non-fiction, including a history of the Crusades which has a polemical aspect (at the close of the book he suggests the Catholic Church be declared a criminal organisation) but also contains excerpts from several Arabic sources never previously translated into German.
+He wrote several books of fiction and non-fiction, including a history of the Crusades which has a polemical aspect (at the close of the book he suggests the Catholic Church be declared a criminal organisation, and Pope Urban II as a mass murderer) but also contains excerpts from several Arabic sources never previously translated into German.

 Originally Hans Wollschläger had studied music.
 He wrote three symphonies which have never been performed in public.
 He also worked on a performing edition of the draft of Gustav Mahler's unfinished Tenth Symphony, which he never completed.
 However, under the influence of Erwin Ratz, Wollschläger came to the conclusion that an unfinished masterwork should not be touched, and publicly withdrew his edition in 1962.